What is the Willem C. Vis Moot?

 |Week before Easter (Passion Week):||Oral presentation in Vienna|

-From a student perspective it is certainly important to learn that in comparison to the old regime, the participation at the Willem C. Vis Moot Court will be rewarded with 18 Credit Points.
-Furthermore, the exciting and work-intensive written phase of the Moot can be allowed for master thesis, if so requested by the participant in the preparatory stage of the Moot, upon agreement with Prof. Dr. Girsberger.
+From a student perspective, it is certainly important to learn that the participation at the Willem C. Vis Moot will be rewarded with 18 Credit Points.
+Furthermore, the exciting and work-intensive written phase of the Moot can be counted as a master thesis, if so requested by the participant in the preparatory stage of the Moot, upon agreement with Prof. Dr. Girsberger.

-For further details please consider: Wegleitung zur Studien- und Prüfungsordnung issued by the University of Lucerne.
+For further details please consider: Wegleitung zur Studien- und Prüfungsordnung (only available in German) issued by the University of Lucerne.

 - Learn the practical and theoretical skills of a lawyer